slu222/ECE532courseproject/README.md

 1	INTRODUCTION

 Machine learning is popular and has been successfully applied in a large amount of fields.
 Among the various techniques of machine learning, classification is a very basic but useful direction.
 A lot of algorithms for classification has been created.
-In this report, we select Human Activity Recognition Using Smartphones Dataset   as the classification dataset which we will conduct experiments on.
-We pick and implement 3 kinds of algorithms to complete the classification task.
+In this project,the Human Activity Recognition Using Smartphones Dataset(https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+SmartpHones#) is chosen as the dataset which is conducted experiments on.
+3 kinds of algorithms are picked and implemented to complete the classification task.
 They are:
 •	Least squares method
 •	Clustering based method
 •	Neural network method
-This report is organized as following.
-We  first introduce the dataset we use in  Section 2.
-Then we present a detailed description of our classification algorithms and their performance in Section 3 and 4.
+#Due to the large size of data, it is necessary to go to the dataset address to download the original data set.
+This Github page only provides the codes of three algorithms.

 2	DATASET